shayzluf/plurality-hebrew/src/site/versions/english.md

 ### 5-4 Augmented Deliberation

-Observing the forms of communication and collaboration in the history of mankind, the advancement of technology and the Plurality will make language a motor of unprecedented multiplication and diversity of communication; "listening" will be possible: millions of people will be able to receive the essence of the opinions of their peers, thus realizing democratic deliberation on a large scale.
+Observing the forms of communication and collaboration in the history of mankind, the advancement of technology and the Plurality will make language a motor of unprecedented multiplication and diversity of communication; "active listening" will be possible at large scale: millions of people will be able to receive the essence of the opinions of their peers, thus realizing democratic deliberation on a large scale.

 ### 5-5 Adaptive Administration

-Many administrative systems have forced homogenization, where people adapt their social practices and educational trajectories to "fit in" and be "legibile".
+Many administrative systems have forced homogenization, where people adapt their social practices and educational trajectories to "fit in" and be "legible".
 Increasingly advanced machine translation and prediction tools can make far greater diversity consistent with large-scale social cooperation, repurposing of land and legal administration.

 ### 5-6 ⿻ Voting